flmath/greens_pages/public/README.md

 )}/>
 ```

-### Change basename of the router, so it works on githun Pages
+### Change basename of the router, so it works on github Pages
 https://medium.com/@Dragonza/react-router-problem-with-gh-pages-c93a5e243819
 https://github.com/facebook/create-react-app/issues/1765#issuecomment-327615099